Research

 Adolescent Type 1 diabetes Treatment with SGLT2i for hyperglycEmia and hyPerfilTration Trial (ATTEMPT)

-The ATTEMPT study is a new investigator-initiated clinical trial funded by the CIHR-JDRF SPOR Innovative Clinical Trials Platform (iCT).
+The ATTEMPT study was an investigator-initiated clinical trial funded by the CIHR-JDRF SPOR Innovative Clinical Trials Platform (iCT).
 This multi-center study is evaluating a new class of medications called Sodium-Glucose Cotransporter 2 Inhibitors (SGLT2i) on renal function, in this case hyperfiltration, and diabetes control in adolescents between the ages of 12 to 18 years with type 1 diabetes.
-ATTEMPT is the first study to assess this class of medication in youth with type 1 diabetes, and is currently approved in Canada and the US.
-The study will be conducted over a 3-year period at 3 sites: The Hospital for Sick Children in Toronto, Ontario, Canada; the Children’s Hospital (LHSC) in London, Ontario, Canada; and the Children’s Hospital Colorado in Aurora, Colorado, USA.
+ATTEMPT was the first study to assess this class of medication in youth with type 1 diabetes, and is currently approved in Canada and the US.
+The study was conducted over a 3-year period at 3 sites: The Hospital for Sick Children in Toronto, Ontario, Canada; the Children’s Hospital (LHSC) in London, Ontario, Canada; and the Children’s Hospital Colorado in Aurora, Colorado, USA.

 AdDIT Study